Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 ## UcsFPHub
-Unicontsoft Fiscal Printers Hub -- the `UcsFPHub` service
+Unicontsoft Fiscal Printers Hub -- a REST service to provide remote access to locally attached fiscal devices

 ### Description

-Unicontsoft Fiscal Printers Hub repo builds to a standalone executable that runs on client workstations as a background `UcsFPHub` service and provides remote access to locally attached fiscal devices.
+Unicontsoft Fiscal Printers Hub repo builds a standalone `UcsFPHub` service executable that runs in the background (or as an NT service) to provide remote access to client-workstation attached fiscal devices.

 The access to fiscal devices is provided by parent `UcsFP20` component and supports serial port or TCP/IP connectivity to attached devices.
 Most fiscal printers can be auto-detected on startup by the `UcsFPHub` service too.